 Alessia Sarica is Assistant Professor of Applied Medical Technology and Methodology at the Neuroscience Research Center, Department of Medical and Surgical Sciences, Magna Graecia University of Catanzaro, Italy.
-She was fro three years a Post-doc Research Fellow at the Neuroscience Research Center, Magna Graecia University of Catanzaro, Italy.
+She was for three years a Post-doc Research Fellow at the Neuroscience Research Center, Magna Graecia University of Catanzaro, Italy.
 She was for three years a Post-Doc at the Neuroimaging Unit, Institute of Bioimaging and Molecular Physiology-CNR, University of “Magna Graecia”, Catanzaro, Italy.
 She’s a Lecturer Professor of “Esercitazioni Informatiche e Telematiche”, I Anno, I Semestre, from the 2015, Scuola di Farmacia e Nutraceutica, Università “Magna Graecia” di Catanzaro.

 She received the Bachelor degree in Biomedical Engineering from the “Magna Graecia” University of Catanzaro, Italy, in 2011 and the Master degree (with honors) in Biomedical and Computer Science Engineering from the same university in 2009.
 She received the PhD in Biomedical and Computer Engineering at the “Magna Graecia” University of Catanzaro in March 2015, with the thesis “Advanced Machine Learning and Data Mining techniques for Knowledge Discovery from Neuroimaging”.
 During her PhD, she has been a visiting Scholar at the School of System Engineering of the University of Reading, UK, from the September 2013 until the July 2014.

 Alessia was students’ Tutor in 2011 for the course “Fundamentals of Informatics” of Computer Science and Biomedical Engineering at the Magna Graecia University of Catanzaro, Italy, and She performed teaching activities for the course “Technical of Research in Systems Management of Knowledge-based Evolved System” at the University of Calabria, Cosenza, Italy, Department of Mathematics, and for the course “Expert in the design and development of services and open source software in the context of Smart Cities” at the University of Calabria, Cosenza, Italy, Department of Electronics, Informatics and Systems Theory.

-She published more than 40 works and her research interests are focused on Neuroscience.
-In particular, they include structural and functional neuroimaging, feature extraction methods, pattern recognition and machine learning, data mining algorithms for heterogeneous data, data processing strategies, high dimensionality reduction and advanced feature selection.
+She published more than 50 works and her research interests are focused on Neuroscience.
+In particular, they include structural and functional neuroimaging, feature extraction methods, pattern recognition, explainable artificial intelligence and interpretable machine learning, data mining algorithms for heterogeneous data, data processing strategies, high dimensionality reduction and advanced feature selection.